Skip to content

 Permissions-Policy: geolocation=(self "https://mapping-service.com"), camera=()

-// Parent page sending message to iframe
+// Parent sending to iframe

 const frame = document.getElementById("external-widget");